 Other Ways to Upload Google Docs to WordPress

-What are the alternatives to using Wordable to upload Google Docs to WordPress?
+What are the alternatives to using Wordable to upload your Google Doc to WordPress?

-- Well, there’s the old school way.
-Looks like this:
+Well, there’s the old school way.
+It looks like this:

 - Write your draft in Google Docs.